EvernodeXRPL/evernode-sdk/hotpocket/tutorial-basics.md

 # HotPocket basics tutorial

-HotPocket smart contract development involves two areas.
-Developing the smart contract which contains the logic of your application, and developing user-facing client application that interact with the smart contract.
+HotPocket [smart contract](concepts/#smart-contract) development involves two areas.
+Developing the smart contract which contains the logic of your application, and developing the client application that interact with the smart contract as a [user](concepts/#users).
 HotPocket acts as the middleman of bridging your client applications with the smart contract.

 HotPocket runs only on Linux (Ubuntu 20.04) and is capable of using Linux POSIX-compliant applications as smart contracts.
 HotPocket uses [Docker](https://www.docker.com/) to bundle HotPocket and your smart contracts into a runnable Linux environment.
-Therefore, you can carry out your development activities on platforms such as Windows with the help standard cross-platform programming environments.
+Therefore, you can carry out your development activities on platforms such as Windows with the help of standard cross-platform programming environments.

 This guide explains the journey of developing a smart contract and a client application using NodeJs.
 Therefore it'll help you if you have prior knowledge of developing NodeJs applications.
 We will also use [HotPocket developer kit](hpdevkit.md) throughout this guide so most of the setup work like HotPocket and docker container configurations are done for you automatically.
 Therefore you can carry out the steps on this guide even if you do not have prior NodeJs experience.